Serving JSON Responses with PocketPages

 How It Works

 When an .ejs template returns content that can be parsed as valid JSON, PocketPages detects this and serves the response with the appropriate Content-Type: application/json header.
-This means that you can use your .ejs files to generate dynamic JSON content just as easily as you would generate HTML.
+There are several ways to return JSON from your templates:

 <%